Canberra Fencing League - Epee

 ANU equipment rules apply at the 'club' level.
 Details can be found here.
 Fencers not from ANUFC must be at least registered with their home state for insurance purposes.

-Standard FIE rules apply to the running of the competition except where stated otherwise in this document.
+Standard FIE rules apply to the running of the competition except where stated otherwise here.